 Coconino County Superior Court

 A roommate of the house called 911 when he came home to find his bike missing.
 Police searched the area and saw someone riding a bike, but were unable to stop him.
-Later, two eye witnesses would claim they saw someone that matched Mr. D.C.’s description riding a bike that had the same brand and coloring of the stolen bike.
+Later, two eyewitnesses would claim they saw someone that matched Mr. D.C.’s description riding a bike that had the same brand and coloring as the stolen bike.

 The police went to Mr. D.C.’s last known address and found the bike sitting outside his apartment.
 Mr. D.C. claimed he was given permission to take the bike, but did not know the name of who gave him permission.
 Ultimately, after the story of the eyewitnesses and the bike owner and other roommates fell apart, a plea agreement to a class 6 undesignated felony was negotiated.